KyleCaulkins/Credit_Risk_Analysis/README.md

 ## Overview

-The purpose of this analysis is to compare two machine learning models and their ability to detect risky loans.
+The purpose of this analysis is to compare machine learning models and their ability to detect risky loans.
 The data is from **LendingClub**, and in its raw form is very unbalanced.
 There are far more good loans than risky loans, which is representative of the current market.
 Oversampling, undersampling, and a combination approach (oversampling & undersampling) are used to train models with less bias.
-With good data being provided, two machine learning models **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**, are used to prediect credit risk.
+With good data being provided the machine learning models are used to prediect credit risk.

 For further detail the code can be viewed [here](/challenge/credit_risk_resampling.ipynb) and [here.](/challenge/credit_risk_ensemble.ipynb)